-Holly Madison, Department Chair
+Ann Stoltz, Department Chair

 Program Offered

-This intensive and accelerated competency based ELMSN program (90 units) can be completed in 6 trimesters, (24 months) of full-time study.
-The program provides 23 units of clinical credit hours, which includes a preceptored clinical immersion experience in the last semester.
-The preceptored practicum at the end of the program assists the student with role transition from student to professional nurse which enhances employment opportunities.
+This intensive and accelerated competency based ELMSN program (90 units) can be completed in 6 trimesters (24 months) of full-time study.
+The program of study is cohort-based, and courses must be taken in the order listed.
+The program provides 21 units of clinical credit hours, which includes a clinical immersion experience in the last trimester.
+The clinical immersion practicum at the end of the program assists the student with role transition from student to professional nurse, which enhances employment opportunities.
+Students are required to successfully pass each course in a given trimester in order to advance to the subsequent trimester with their cohort and progress in the program.
+Students who do not pass a course, or who withdraw from a course, will not be able to progress with their cohort in the program.

-This program is designed to prepare students to practice competently in an increasingly complex health care environment; prepared with the skills and knowledge to be an innovator in traditional and emerging areas of nursing.
+This program is designed to prepare students to practice competently in an increasingly complex health care environment, prepared with the skills and knowledge to be an innovator in traditional and emerging areas of nursing.
 Graduates will:

-- Critically analyze and use evidence to guide decision making and clinical skills to promote best practices.
+- Critically analyze and use evidence to guide decision-making and clinical skills to promote best practices.

 - Use knowledge of nursing theory, core functions, and evidence-based practice to develop strategies to promote organizational change and innovation.